creditdatamw/zefaker/README.md

 ### In the Groovy Script

-The following are the only methods that are required in teh groovy script for Zefaker to run.
+The following are the only methods that are required in the groovy script for Zefaker to run.

 **column(int index, String name)**